Skip to main content

 Note

-As of July 1, 2022 Oklahoma is a title holding state.
-Once the Oklahoma title is issued, the title will be held by the lienholder if there is an active lien.
-Beginning November 1, 2023, the title will be held by the state electronically.
-Paper documents shall be accepted and maintained through June 30, 2025.
+Oklahoma is a title holding state.
+Once the Oklahoma title is issued, the title will be held by the lienholder, if there is an active lien.
+Beginning July 1, 2025, all titles will be issued electronically.
+Paper titles will be issued with limited exceptions.

 Obtaining and Transferring Titles